 Carefully considering the financial implications of accepting one school over another may take until right up to the May 1st deadline.
 “Different offers arrive to students at different times.
-Appropriate time should be taken to see what will work financially for you and your family,” says Marcus Turner, coordinator of admission at Bienen School of Music, Northwestern University.
+Appropriate time should be taken to see what will work financially for you and your family,” says Marcus Turner, former coordinator of admission at Northwestern University Bienen School of Music.
 “Financial aid funds can sometimes become available at the last minute,” he shares, “which is why waiting until the deadline and taking time to make this important decision is extremely appropriate.”

 What will your education provide you with once you graduate?
 What value will you gain and how does that figure in to your decision-making process about which school to accept?
 How will one school versus another help you build a meaningful life as a musician?
 Whether your goal is to get into graduate school, to launch your chosen career in music, or something entirely different, consider the value of your education in addition to the cost of it.